Friday, May 29, 2026

 The protection order has since been extended; of course no judge will admit he was wrong or that another judge was.
 A condition on the order says that I cannot post personally identifiable information about the state's witness.

 I'm being silenced.
 My story hasn't been reported by Maine or national media outlets.
-The D.A. wanted to give me CTS credit for time served; I suppose he's referring to the 30 or so hours spent in Androscoggin County jail (one overnight) after the arrests.
-I've been punished, but I'm innocent.
-District Attorney Kent Murdick now wants me to serve 30 days in jail!
-It's punishment for exercising my right to due process of the law, which I still haven't received.
+The D.A. wanted to give me credit for time served (CTS); I suppose he's referring to the 30 or so hours spent in Androscoggin County jail (one overnight) due to the arrests.
+I'm innocent...but being punished for exposing the District Attorney Kent Murdick.

 Thursday, May 7, 2026